HeidiW/HeidiW/README.md

 **More About Me:**

-- 🔭 Currently seeking my next great opportunity
+- 🔭 I love front-end development AND DevOps 🛠
 - 🌟 I switched to tech from entertainment in 2014
 - 🌱 I’m currently taking HarvardX CS50
 - 🌊 Save our oceans
 - 🤔 I’m looking for help with building a site using Hugo
-- 💬 Ask me about career switching, code bootcamps, video, or anything else✌
+- 💬 Ask me about career switching, code bootcamps, video, or local beaches✌
 - 📫 How to reach me: see left rail 👈🏽
 - ⚡ Fun fact: I have taken a swim in the Dead Sea 😵